 We will hope that a dual track emerges during the Syrian peace talks, with the second one being the prosecution and punishment of all entities involved in the international terror effort against of Syria.

 We are all at risk if the state terrorism monsters get away with their crimes against Syria.
 The precedent will be set in stone that the Syrian carnage can be repeated by the same perpetrators again in another place and time with no fear of accountability.

 Stopping the war is not enough.
 We must undercut potential wars that would be started if the guilty walk off this battlefield without paying their just dues for their crimes.

 Confiscation of assets has a long legal history in organized crime cases, and I do not meet many people who do not see the organized crime connection in the Syria, Iraq, Yemen and Ukraine tragedies.

 Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on January 26, 2016, With 3622 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on January 26, 2016, With 3628 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.